graygnuorg/pound/README.md

 If you compile it on a Debian-based system, you need to install the `libssl-dev` package prior to building __pound__.

+If you plan using Perl-compatible regular expressions, install [PCRE2](https://www.pcre.org/) (the `libpcre2-dev` package, on debian).

+Additional software is needed for testing.
+See [Testing](#user-content-testing), for details.

 ## Compilation

 If you cloned __pound__ from the repository, you will need the